HotPocketHPE/mhguide/README.md

 Certain ammo types (depending on the Bowgun) can be rapid-fired, shooting 3 lesser-damaging shots for the ammo cost of one.
 This boosts ammo efficiency overall, but takes longer to shoot, so don't overcommit!

 Use your mobility to your advantage.
-Your movement, sheath speed, and unsheathe speed are very quick, so you can play quite aggressively and still have time to escape.
+Your movement, sheathe speed, and unsheathe speed are very quick, so you can play quite aggressively and still have time to escape.
 With experience, you can even outmatch relentless monsters like Tigrex!

 ## Heavy Bowgun